 Hi!
-You've no doubt found yourself on this web page because you would like to pre-register for our 9 AM April 6th VE exam session, or our April 2nd special exam, in order to obtain an amateur radio license.
+You've no doubt found yourself on this web page because you would like to pre-register for our 9 AM December 5th VE exam session in order to obtain an amateur radio license.
 If so, you've come to the right place.
-We strongly encourage all applicants to fill out this pre-registration form prior to the exam date.
-Doing so allows us to complete a lot of the paperwork prior to the exam session and makes everyone's life easier.
+Pre-registration is required for this exam and it is limited to 20 candidates – the first 20 who pre-register.

-But, right now you're here to pre-register, so let's get that out of the way: First, we need to know if you are already a licensed ham, so please select one of the options below:
+Now let's get started.
+First, we need to know whether you are already a licensed ham, so please select one of the options below:

 - Yes, I am currently licensed and have a valid US Amateur Radio callsign